karinaglf/ironhack-project-trip-design-server/README.md

 ## User Stories

--  **404:** As a user I want to see an aesthetic 404 page when I try to access a page that doesn’t exist, so that I know it was my fault.
--  **500:** As a user I want to see an aesthetic error page when the dev team screws it up, so that I know that is not my fault.
 -  **Signup:** As an anonymous user I can sign up on the platform.
 -  **Login:** As a user I can login to the platform so that I can access my profile and access the data I have access.
 -  **Logout:** As a logged in user I can logout from the platform so no one else can use it.